Segeltörns trips

 The games

-In addition to sailing and swimming, games of Uno, Loup Garou and other board games are also part of the program on Léman hope cruises.
-The young sailors share great moments of complicity around a table, rediscovering the serenity of a happy childhood, far from the ordeals they have previously endured.
+In addition to sailing and swimming, games of Uno, Werewolf, and other board games also feature on the Segeltörns hope program.
+The young sailors share wonderful moments of camaraderie gathered around a table, rediscovering the serenity of a joyful childhood far from the trials they have previously endured.

 Life on board

-During Léman hope cruises, young people participate fully in life on the sailboat.
-They contribute to daily tasks on board the boat and are involved in preparing meals.
-It's an opportunity to discover community life in a small group where their voice counts, and where they have room to express themselves while listening to each other.
+During the Segeltörns hope trips, young people participate fully in life on the sailboat.
+They contribute to daily tasks on board and are involved in preparing meals.
+It is an opportunity to discover community life within a small group where their voices count and where they have the space to express themselves while listening to each other.
 Together, they draw up a charter for life on the boat.

 The stages

-Every day, Léman hope cruises call at a new port on Lake Geneva.
-Whether in the mysterious atmosphere of the Old Rhone, on the outskirts of Chillon Castle or eating an ice cream under the Freddie Mercury statue on the quays of Montreux, Geneva or even France, sailors have the opportunity to visit many of the places that make the Lake Geneva region so beautiful.
+Every day, Segeltörns Hope Segeltörns stop at a new port on Lake Geneva.
+Whether it's in the mysterious atmosphere of the Old Rhône, near Chillon Castle, or eating ice cream under the statue of Freddie Mercury on the quays of Montreux, Geneva, or even France, sailors have the opportunity to visit several places that make the Lake Geneva region so beautiful.

-And from 2026, for the first time, the cruises will be exported to German-speaking Switzerland, on Lake Constance, offering young sailors a new land of adventure and discovery.
+And starting in 2026, for the first time, Segeltörns to German-speaking Switzerland, on Lake Constance, offering young sailors a new playground for adventure and discovery.